BodenmillerGroup/TestData/datasets/210308_ImcTestData/README.md

 | 2359	      | Eu153	  | YBX1
 |             | Ag107	  | Ag107

+## Processing

+The raw data was processed using CellProfiler v4.0.7 and Ilastik v1.3.3post3.
+For this, `ImcSegmentationPipeline` v2.0 was used.

 ## Known issues

 Channel Pr141 is only detectable in `20210305_NE_mockData1` and `20210305_NE_mockData3`.